yusx-swapp/OSF/README.md

 - [Example on quickly evaluate ViT supernet with high-performance subnets](./examples/post_training_deployment/vit_zero_shot_specialization_turorial.ipynb)

+Multiple examples are provided, including ViT, Swin, CLIP, Mamba, and more.
+You can explore these examples in the [examples](./examples/) folder.

 Besides, we also provide a high-level API for you to quickly generate sunets for your supernet with **2 lines of codes**, as shown in the following example:

 ```python